hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 - **General biological databases:** Ensembl, NCBI, UCSC, EMBL-EBI, DDBJ, etc.
 - **Organism-specific biological databases:** Flybase, Wormbase, etc. (often updated more frequently, so may be more comprehensive)
-- **Reference data collections:** Illumina's iGenomes, one location to access genome reference data from Ensembl, UCSC and NCBI
+- **Reference data collections:** Illumina's iGenomes, one location to access genome reference data from **Ensembl, UCSC and NCBI**
-- **Local access:** shared databases on FAS Odyssey cluster or HMS O2 cluster
+- **Local access:** shared databases on FAS Odyssey cluster or HMS O2 cluster with access to genome reference data from **Ensembl and UCSC**

 ## General biological databases: Ensembl